graumannm/Dengue_Prediction/README.md

 ## Conclusion
 Following our evaluations of each model, it was clear that the Random forest was the best at predicting future case numbers, based on the MSE.

+In future, to improve our methods, we could include the feature engineering in the grid search and attept different combinations.